WHICH TYPE OF ELECTRIC BIKE DO I NEED?

 Pedelecs are good, flexible electric bikes perfect for all-around use, and are a particularly good option for those seeking the convenience and experience of a bicycle, but who know they’ll be using a relatively high degree of motor assistance every time they ride.

 Class 2: Power on Demand - The key difference between power on demand electric bikes and pedal assist electric bikes is that power on demand bikes allow riders to activate and control the motor, regardless of whether or not they’re actually pedaling.
-Most power on demand bikes give riders full control of the motor by using a throttle, button, or trigger located on the handlebars; some models may also include a pedal activator as well.
+Most power on demand bikes give riders full control of the motor by using a throttle, button, or trigger located on the handlebars; most models also include a pedal activator as well.
 As with pedelecs, power on demand bikes are limited to 20 mph and 750 watt motors.

 Power on demand bikes tend to offer an especially wide range of riding options since riders can choose precisely if and when the motor kicks in, as well as how much power it provides when it is in use.
 Cyclists using this type of bike can go anywhere from fully human-powered pedaling to fully motor-powered riding, and anywhere in between.
 For this reason, power on demand bikes generally give riders more control over their riding experience than any other type of electric bike.